tudelft3d/website/projects/geobim-benchmark/project.md

 		<p> The report of the benchmark will <strong>help to bring the use of open standard spatial data further outside the academic world</strong>, enhancing the possibility to effectively and actually use complex three (and more)-dimensional data in real-world applications.</p>
 	</li>
 	<li>
-		<p>The <strong>outline of the present implementation state</strong> (how much has been done and how much is left) of spatial open standards and feedback about the open standard data models to the standardisation entities (OGC and BuildingSmart).</p>
+		<p>The <strong>outline of the present implementation state</strong> (how much has been done and how much is left) of spatial open standards and feedback about the open standard data models to the standardisation entities (OGC and buildingSMART).</p>
 		<p>This will encourage software vendors to implement better support, so that they can be used more effectively in more applications and use cases.
-The necessary next steps (what is needed in order to implement further or improve the support of OS) will be also outlined.</p>
+The necessary next steps (what is needed in order to implement further or improve the support of open standards) will be also outlined.</p>
 	</li>
 	<li>The developed <strong>material and test datasets, answers and results analyses</strong>, together with the report of the activity describing in detail the material, methods and results of the study, will be made available after the end of the initiative (as long as permitted), as reference or material for future improvements, new software tools, tests, continued benchmarking or other similar research.</li>
 </ol>